Jesus and Time

 In 2004, Mel Gibson made an actually very good movie about the death of Jesus, The Passion of the Christ.
 It features all the genius for violence that Gibson is so capable of.
 (When I saw that movie on Netflix, I realized that Christianity has still not really “gotten” the meaning of Jesus of Nazareth.
 The movie ends with a 15-second clip of the resurrection, an excuse-me footnote to the story.)

 But the historical record contains a quite detailed Part Two of the story.
-And, we could really use a good movie about Part Two.
+And, we could really use a good movie about that.

 What we call “life” is our receiving of the gift of existence.
 Once you have existence, you never lose it.

 Your existence was started by an infusion from eternity.
 When you die, you simply go back to where you came from.

 The resurrection of Jesus is the historical event that demonstrates this fact.